aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/jpeg-to-xls/_index.md

 ---
 title: Java JPEG to XLS - JPEG to XLS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-JPEG to XLS in Java.
-Java Convert JPEG to XLS saveformat.
-Java JPEG to XLS format.
-Save JPEG to XLS Java.
+Convert JPEG to XLS quickly and easily with Aspose.Cells.
+Java JPEG to XLS.
+Java Save JPEG to XLS.
+Save JPEG as XLS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., JPEG to XLS in Java., Java JPEG to XLS saveformat., JPEG to XLS Java., Java Convert JPEG to XLS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert JPEG to XLS in Java., Save JPEG to XLS using Java., Java JPEG to XLS saveformat., JPEG to XLS Converter., Java Save JPEG as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}